MasteringClaudeCodeSkillsforAdvancedAIDevelopment

 **What this command does**:

 - `-it`: Runs the container interactively with a TTY.
+This means you can type commands inside it.

 - `--rm`: Automatically removes the container when it exits.
+So you don't end up with a dozen zombie containers cluttering up your system.

 - `claude-code-env`: The name of the image to run.